skt-t1-byungi/promise/packages/p-await-of/README.md

 # @byungi/p-await-of
-Promises wrapper to return an error like Go.
+Promise wrapper to return an error like Go.

 ## Example
 #### Before